-- Kolmogorov's universal equilibrium theory (K41) was originally stated in the form of three hypothesis, which are summarized hereafter: - Kolmogorov's hypothesis of local isotropy.
+- Kolmogorov's universal equilibrium theory (K41) was originally stated in the form of three hypotheses, which are summarized hereafter: - Kolmogorov's hypothesis of local isotropy.
 The small-scale turbulent motions are statistically isotropic. - Kolmogorov's first similarity hypothesis.
-The small-scale motions have a universal form that is uniquely determined by $\nu$ and $\epsilon$ . - Kolmogorov's second similarity hypothesis.
-The statistics of the motions between the large and small-scales have a universal form that is uniquely determined by $\epsilon$ , independent of $\nu$ . - As a consequence of these hypotheses, the velocity and time scales decrease as the eddies decrease. - Starting from here, let us derive the Kolmogorov scales and the energy spectrum relationship. - For a complete description of the hypotheses, the interested reader should refer to reference [1, 2].
+The small-scale motions have a universal form that is uniquely determined by $\nu$ (viscosity) and $\epsilon$ (dissipation). - Kolmogorov's second similarity hypothesis.
+The statistics of the motions between the large and small-scales have a universal form that is uniquely determined by $\epsilon$ (dissipation), independent of $\nu$ (viscosity). - As a consequence of these hypotheses, the velocity and time scales decrease as the eddies decrease. - Starting from here, let us derive the Kolmogorov scales and the energy spectrum relationship. - For a complete description of these hypotheses, the interested reader should refer to references [1, 2].

-- Kolmogorov's hypotheses and the energy cascade can be explained better by using a plot of the turbulent energy spectrum. - Since turbulence contains a large spectrum of scales, it is convenient to plot the scales in terms of the spectral distribution of energy. - In general, a spectral representation is a Fourier decomposition into wavenumbers κ, or, equivalently, wavelengths. - According to this plot, the energy containing eddies or $L_0$ (region A in the figure), supply energy to smaller and smaller eddies. - This energy supply happens at a constant rate in the inertial range (region B in the figure). - When the Reynolds number is sufficiently small, molecular viscosity is effective in dissipating the kinetic energy (region C in the figure). - Dissipation of the turbulence kinetic energy happens at the smallest scales or $\eta$ (Kolmogorov scales).
+- Kolmogorov's hypotheses and the energy cascade can be explained better by using a plot of the turbulent energy spectrum. - Since turbulence contains a large spectrum of scales, it is convenient to plot the scales in terms of the spectral distribution of energy. - The turbulent power spectrum represents the distribution of the turbulent kinetic energy across the various length scales. - In general, a spectral representation is a Fourier decomposition into wavenumbers $\kappa$ , or, equivalently, wavelengths. - In this plot, large wavenumbers corresponds to small eddies with large frequencies. - In a similar way, small wavenumbers corresponds to large eddies with small frequencies. - We will study later how to reproduce this plot from numerical simulations or experimental measurements.

+- According to this plot, the energy containing eddies or L0 (region A in the figure), supply energy to smaller and smaller eddies. - This energy supply happens at a constant rate in the inertial sub-range (region B in the figure). - On dimensional grounds, the energy supply in the inertial sub-range can be expressed as follows (more on this later),

+- The existence of this inertial sub-range has been verified by many physical experiments and numerical simulations. - When the eddies' Reynolds number (ReT) is sufficiently small, molecular viscosity is effective in dissipating the kinetic energy (region C in the figure). - Dissipation of the turbulent kinetic energy happens at the smallest scales or $\eta$ (Kolmogorov scales).